The Qualifying exam and advancement to candidacy

 The pre-qualifying meeting

 At least 4 weeks before the tentative qualifying exam date, the student will meet with the faculty committee for a pre-qual evaluation.
 At this meeting the student will give an oral presentation prepared for the qualifying exam and receive feedback and suggested corrections for improvement and to aid in his/her preparation.
-This is a good time to do the "application for qualifying exam" form, which should be submitted one month before the qualifying exam.
+The pre-qual is typically 1.5 to 2 hours.

 The qualifying exam proposal